What is Open-Angle Glaucoma?

 Prescribed eye drops for glaucoma include:

-If medication alone does not lower eye pressure, laser surgery can repair the drainage angle and restore the continuous flow of eye fluid.
+If medication does not lower eye pressure, laser surgery can repair the drainage angle.
+This will restore the continuous flow of eye fluid.

 Trabeculoplasty is laser surgery that treats open-angle glaucoma.
-It unclogs the drainage angle, allowing eye fluid to flow continuously, and decreasing eye pressure.
+It unclogs the drainage angle.
+This allows eye fluid to flow continuously and decreases eye pressure.

-Traditional glaucoma surgery is used when medication is ineffective in reducing intraocular pressure.
+Traditional glaucoma surgery is used when medication is ineffective in reducing IOP.
 Glaucoma surgery aims to repair the drainage system and unclog the trabecular meshwork.